 In the rest of the guide, we will focus on the analytical tools and use the following example survey to explain and demonstrate these tools.
 Suppose that you are working on a survey project with two goals:

 - Understand the relationship between students' sleep and their academic performance

 - See if gender or sports activities play any role

-Let's assume that you plan to use the following four questions in your survey:
+Let's assume that you have the following four questions in your survey:

 Question 1 How many hours do you sleep on average, on a nightly basis?
 Please enter a number only.